-Asian shares mixed after wobbly gains on Wall St
+World shares mostly higher after wobbly gains on Wall St

-Shares were mixed in Asia on Thursday after a wobbly day of trading yielded modest gains on Wall Street.
+World shares were mostly higher on Thursday after a wobbly day of trading yielded modest gains on Wall Street.

-Tokyo’s Nikkei 225 index gained 0.2% to 27,875.91.
+In Asia, Tokyo’s Nikkei 225 index gained 0.2% to 27,875.91.
 Japan reported a record trade deficit for the month of August, driven by high costs for imports of energy and other commodities and a weak yen.

 But analysts said they expect a rebalancing in coming months.